Cotton Sourcing Map for Brands: 2026 Origin Guide

 Organic works for premium and mission-led brands at 500 to 2,000 units who can absorb a 20 to 40% fiber premium.
 The retail-side math is friendlier than founders fear: a $1 fiber premium on a $49 tee is a 2% retail increase.
 What kills margin is switching late, after tech packs are locked, and paying rush fees to re-source through a certified mill.

-Citation capsule: Better Cotton accounted for approximately 22% of global cotton in the 2023/24 season, certifying 5.8 million metric tons across 2.8 million licensed farmers, per the Better Cotton Annual Report (2024).
+Citation capsule: Better Cotton accounted for roughly 23% of global cotton in the 2023/24 season, about 5.64 million tonnes grown by roughly 1.39 million licensed farmers (the farmer count fell from 2022/23 mainly due to Pakistan flooding), per the Better Cotton 2023-24 Annual Report (2025).
 BCI uses mass balance, not physical segregation.
 Organic, by contrast, requires segregated supply chains and Transaction Certificates per shipment.

 Which countries lead in organic cotton?

-India produces about 51% of the world's certified organic cotton, with Turkey, China, Kyrgyzstan, and Tajikistan rounding out the top five (Textile Exchange Organic Cotton Market Report, 2024).
-Global organic output hit roughly 342,000 metric tons in 2022/23, up 37% year over year, but still under 1.5% of the total cotton crop.
+India is the world's largest producer of certified organic cotton, growing close to half the global crop, with Turkey, China, Kyrgyzstan, and Tajikistan rounding out the top five (Textile Exchange Materials Market Report, 2025).
+Global organic output reached roughly 706,000 metric tons in 2023/24, a record high, but still under 3% of the total cotton crop.
 Concentration creates real supply risk.

-When fraud scandals surfaced in 2020 and 2021, certifiers pulled roughly 20% of Indian organic certificates and prices spiked 60% within a year (Textile Exchange, 2022).
+When organic-certificate fraud scandals surfaced in India in 2020 and 2021, certifiers revoked a wave of certificates and certified-fiber prices rose sharply.
 Brands relying on a single Indian co-op got squeezed.
 Diversifying across Turkey and Central Asia adds 10 to 15% on the fiber cost but cuts the supply-shock exposure.

 Is Indian organic cotton reliable in 2026?